omni-network/omni/e2e/README.md

 **Failure to start SVM container**

-The SVM container may fail to start, with an error such as:
+If the e2e tests fail to run with an error such as the following:

 ```sh
 ERRO !!
 Fatal error occurred, app died !!     err="svm init: request airdrop for role account: rpc call requestAirdrop() on http://localhost:8899: Post \"http://localhost:8899\": dial tcp [::1]:8899: connect: connection refused"
 ```

+Check the SVM container logs for an error such as: `Incompatible CPU detected: missing AVX support`.
 This issue typically happens when using an unsupported virtual machine.
 To solve it:

 1. Go to Docker Desktop's settings > General > Virtual Machine Options